pahammad/EyeQ/README.md

 * EyeQ 2.0 tracks more information, such as time-to-respond, image display size on the client side, device information, etc.

 * EyeQ 2.0 uses graphicsmagick for progressive compression.
 URL for graphicsmagick: www.graphicsmagick.org/

-<b>EyeQ 1.0</b>:

-Our paper summarizing key results from EyeQ 1.0 study has been accepted into 4th IEEE International Workshop on Mobile Multimedia Computing (MMC 2017).
-Final paper will be made public soon.

 <b>What is EyeQ?</b>:

 Images are a huge factor in web user experience.
 Human perception of image quality is known to be subjective and varies with factors such as devices and image contents.